 Fraser Island

-You can still witness “dingo- deterrent” fencing around the island which is to protect both humans and dingoes allowing these fascinating animals to continue their natural way of life despite the influx of tourists to the island.
+You can still witness “dingo-deterrent” fencing around the island, which protects both humans and dingos.
+This allows these fascinating animals to continue their natural way of life despite the influx of tourists to the island.

 It is essential, however, that you remain vigilant and “dingo safe” while visiting the island.
 Should you encounter a dingo, stand tall and back away slowly without turning your back on them.